-- 21.0 Utilize harvesting, selection and inspection techniques to obtain quality food products for processing. - 22.0 Apply principles of microbiology and chemistry to develop food products to provide a safe wholesome and nutritious food supply for local and global food systems. - 23.0 Process, preserve, package and present food and food products for sale and distribution. - 24.0 Explain the process of food product development. - 25.0 Analyze the components of the marketing chain. - 26.0 Explain the process of food product development. - 27.0 Discuss food production distribution. - 28.0 Work effectively with industry organizations, groups and regulatory agencies affecting the food products and processing industry. - 29.0 Describe the economic and cultural impact of a global food market. - 30.0 Discuss environmental issues impacting the production and processing of foods.
+- 21.0 Utilize harvesting, selection and inspection techniques to obtain quality food products for processing. - 22.0 Apply principles of molecular biology and chemistry to develop food products to provide a safe wholesome and nutritious food supply for local and global food systems. - 23.0 Process, preserve, package and present food and food products for sale and distribution. - 24.0 Explain the process of food product development. - 25.0 Analyze the components of the marketing chain. - 26.0 Explain the process of food product development. - 27.0 Discuss food production distribution. - 28.0 Identify industry organizations, groups and regulatory agencies affecting the food products and processing industry. - 29.0 Describe the economic and cultural impact of the global food market. - 30.0 Discuss environmental issues impacting the production and processing of foods.

-- 31.0 Demonstrate leadership, employability, communications and human relations skills. - 32.0 Examine the scope of the food industry by valuating local and global polices, trends, and customs for food production.
-The Describe how proteins, carbohydrates, lipids, vitamins and minerals are digested and how food preparation impacts nutritional value and quality.
+- 31.0 32.0 Demonstrate leadership, employability, communications and human relation skills.
+Examine the scope of the food industry by evaluating local and global polices, trends, and customs for food production.